stokito/fortress-lang/README.txt

 If you are using the Java 5.0 jdk under Windows or Linux, you will need to add an entry to ${JAVA_HOME}/lib/tools.jar to the classpath.

+Setting up Eclipse to follow the Fortress project coding style conventions is a two-step process.
+The following instructions are known to work on Eclipse 3.4, and should work on Eclipse 3.3 as well.
+These will change preferences for all your Eclipse projects.
+Open up Window --> Preferences to start configuring your global settings.
+First select General --> Editors --> Text Editors and make sure the checkbox is enabled for "Insert spaces for tabs".
+Second select Java --> Code Style --> Formatter and click on the "Edit..." button.
+Change the Tab policy to "Spaces only" and give the profile a new name (recommended name: "Spaces only").
+Click "OK" and you are finished.

 DEMO PROGRAMS
 -------------